leiradel/luamods/changeme/README.md

 * `PAUSED`: the change will only begin after an explicitly call to `:start()` method
 * `REPEAT`: the change will repeat when it finishes
-* `FINISHED`: the change will only update the fields at the end of the duration period
+* `ALARM`: the change will only update the fields and call the callback at the end of the duration period

 The available easing functions are: